Gwyneth Paltrow: 2002–2007: Career fluctuations

 In 2004, she starred with her The Talented Mr. Ripley co-star Jude Law and Angelina Jolie in the science fiction film Sky Captain and the World of Tomorrow.
-Her role in the film was Polly Perkins, the reporter for the fictional New York Chronicle.
-Law became one of the producers of the film and used his clout to get Paltrow involved.
+Her role was Polly Perkins, the reporter for the fictional New York Chronicle.
+Law became one of the film's producers and used his clout to get Paltrow involved.
 Once she had been suggested for the role, Law did not remember "any other name coming up.
 It just seems that she was perfect.
 She was as enthusiastic about the script and about the visual references that were sort of put to her, and jumped on board."
 She said in an interview, "I thought that this is the time to do a movie like this where it's kind of breaking into new territory and it's not your basic formulaic action-adventure movie."
 While critical response was positive, with a budget of $70 million, Sky Captain only grossed $58 million at the international box office.
 Also in 2004, she was recognized as an outstanding woman in entertainment by Women in Film Los Angeles with the Crystal Award.

 In the drama Proof (2005), she starred as the depressed daughter of a brilliant, eccentric mathematician (played by Anthony Hopkins).
 The film was based on the play of the same name, in which Paltrow also played the same character at London's Donmar Warehouse between May and June 2002.
 On her portrayal in the film version, Eye for Film remarked: "As she has already shown in Sylvia, The Royal Tenenbaums and even Sliding Doors, Paltrow has an uncanny talent for playing women who are coming apart at the seams and her [character] veers from lovably eccentric to more disturbingly unhinged and back again with fluent ease.
 The scenes, which she and Hopkins share, as two difficult people bound together by affection, dependency, and mutual respect, are entirely believable and all the more touching for it."
 For her performance, Paltrow received her second Golden Globe nomination for Best Actress in a Motion Picture – Drama.

 Paltrow filmed small roles for the 2006 films Love and Other Disasters, Running with Scissors and Infamous, where she sang Cole Porter's "What Is This Thing Called Love?"
 Her brother Jake Paltrow directed her in his feature debut, the romantic comedy The Good Night (2007), in which she starred opposite Penélope Cruz, Martin Freeman, Danny DeVito and Simon Pegg as the wife of a former keyboard player (Freeman).
 The film received a two-theater run in North America and garnered mixed reviews from critics.
-View London felt the actress was "clearly only playing her part as a courtesy to her director brother and it just makes you wish she'd go back to playing lead roles again."
+View London believed the actress was "clearly only playing her part as a courtesy to her director brother and it just makes you wish she'd go back to playing lead roles again."